Small Farm Big Life

 Instructions

-Let them cool completely before storing them in an airtight container.
+The brownies will deflate in the center as they cool.
+Let them cool completely before storing them to an airtight container.

 • Method: Baking